alexwlchan/alexwlchan.net/src/_drafts/animated-artichokes.md

 tags: python images
 ---

-A couple of years ago, I wrote a blog post about [peering through MRI scans of fruit and veg][stacks].
+A couple of years ago, I wrote a blog post about [looking through MRI scans of fruit and veg][stacks].
 I took some MRI scans by Alexandr Khrapichev from the University of Oxford, ran them through an image processor, and turned them into animated GIFs.
 They're very pretty and mesmerising.

-That post has dozens of examples, but my favourite is this view [of an artichoke][artichoke], which looks like something from a sci-fi show:
+That post has dozens of examples, but my favourite is this view [of an artichoke][artichoke], which looks like some sort of portal from science fiction:

 <script>
   function toggle() {